TomasKovyKovacik/B-OOP-2022-Knihy/README.md

 ---------------------------------------------------------------------------------

-## Automatic tests
+## Automated tests
-Project contains automatic tests.
+The project contains automated tests.
 Tests **DO NOT** run automatically on git push.
 If you want to verify how many of your implementations pass the tests, you must run them yourself.
 Tests can be run in 2 ways:

-* using Maven, by launching lifecycle (side menu> maven> project> lifecycle> test)
+* using Maven, by launching the test lifecycle (side menu> maven> project> lifecycle> test)
-* by running tests directly from the class that contains them (located in rc/test/sk/.../oop/assignment3/Assignment3ApplicationTests.java))
+* by running tests directly from the class that contains them (located in src/test/sk/.../oop/assignment3/Assignment3ApplicationTests.java))

-## Valuation
+## Evaluation

 You can get 15 points for this assignment. **The program must be able to compile, otherwise 0 points are given for the assigment**.